cs0320/notes/book/src/success-in-0320/success-in-0320.md

 0320 is mandatory S/NC.
 We _do_ give S with distinction.
 The course is divided into 2 parts: the _sprints_ and the _term project_.
 The sprints let you demonstrate command of new technical skills (which we give formative feedback on).
 The term project lets you show you can apply those skills in a new context of your own.

+The missive talks at length about grading; I won't try to duplicate that information here.
+But some changes you might want to be aware of include the following.

 ### New: 1-week sprints and feedback

 New this semester, we've factored each of the former 2-week sprints out into 2 1-week sprints.
 This gives us a better cadence for feedback.
 You'll alternate between asycnhronous video demos and synchronous demos each week, and the demos are the primary way your mentors will generate feedback.